jr0d/mercury/README.md

 [![Build Status](https://travis-ci.org/jr0d/mercury.svg?branch=master)](https://travis-ci.org/jr0d/mercury)

 # Welcome
 This repository houses common libraries and the core backend services of the mercury stack.
 Some other notable repositories are:

-* [mercury-agent](https://github.com/jr0d/mercury-agent) : agent code, RPC endpoints, inspectors, and hardware libraries
+* [mercury-agent](https://github.com/jr0d/mercury-agent) : agent code, RPC endpoints, inspectors,
+and hardware libraries
 * [mercury-api](https://github.com/jr0d/mercury-api) : the frontend HTTP API
 * [mercury-sdk](https://github.com/jr0d/mercury-sdk) : Python SDK for mercury and the Mercury command line interface, mcli

 # Overview

 **Mercury is a set of services, agents, and libraries designed for the purpose of managing datacenter hardware assets**

 Mercury provides two core facilities, a searchable hardware inventory and an API for remotely managing devices.
-The latter is comes via a powerful RPC system which provides first party remote support for managing firmware, BMCs, hardware RAID controllers, and local storage.
+The latter comes via a powerful RPC system which provides first party remote support for managing firmware, BMCs, hardware RAID controllers, and local storage.

-Mercury has been developed specifically for base systems management of large numbers of servers from multiple vendors and generations, spread across multiple datacenters.
+Mercury has been developed specifically for base systems management of large numbers of devices from multiple vendors and generations, spread across multiple datacenters.

 ### Mercury Inventory
 When a server boots using the [mercury agent](https://github.com/jr0d/mercury-agent), software inspectors interrogate the hardware.
 The gathered information is structured into detailed objects, which are easily serialized and imported.
 These objects represent various attributes of a device, such as CPU, memory, vendor asset information, network devices and link information, storage details (RAID and onboard), and subsystem bus information (PCI and USB).
 Once these objects are created, they are serialized and transmitted to the mercury inventory controller for storage.
 From the outside (using the mercury HTTP API) the inventory is ephemeral and read only.
 It can only be updated by a Mercury Agent.

 ### MercuryId

 MercuryId is a vendor neutral method for heuristically generating a unique value for a hardware chassis.
 The Id is generated in multiple ways.
 In the case of OEMs that guarantee a unique product UUID in SMBIOS tables, the mercury ID is hashed directly from that value.
 For ODMs and white boxes, the Id is typically a hash of all on board interface MAC addresses.

 The mercury ID should never change for a given chassis.
 If a device has it's RAM or CPU replace in the rack, the value will not change.
 This allows mercury to correlate datacenter location information (LLDP) to a unique device; which is a rather important feature which provides Mercury's in the rack, automated discovery.

 ### Mercury Agent
 The core agent that operates within an ephemeral OS running on an inventory target (device still under provider control, ie not sold or allocated).
 The OS environment contains libraries and abstraction layers for the intent of providing a common RPC interface for provisioning and decommissioning workflows.
 Agent capabilities expose mechanisms for managing firmware, hardware RAID, OS Provisioning, drive sanitation, etc.

 ### Inspectors
 These core software units provide the most precises and full featured libraries for interrogating hardware, discovering network interfaces and neighbors (LLDP), and detecting hardware state change.
-Used primarily for populating the mercury_inventory database, but also useful for standalone operation
+Used primarily for populating the mercury_inventory database, but also useful for standalone operation.

 ### Supported inspectors
 - bmc